johnson1125/workout_posture_monitoring_system/README.md

 # Workout Posture Monitoring System

-The Workout Posture Monitoring System is a comprehensive application that leverages computer vision and machine learning to monitor and evaluate workout postures in real-time.
-Designed for fitness enthusiasts and professionals, it provides actionable feedback to improve workout form and minimize the risk of injury.
-The system supports various exercises such as squats and bicep curls, offering insights into performance trends and mistakes through an intuitive interface.
+The Workout Posture Monitoring System is a real-time application designed to evaluate and improve exercise posture using advanced computer vision and machine learning techniques.
+It leverages MediaPipe for keypoint detection, TensorFlow Lite for posture classification, and employs Streamlit as the frontend framework for an intuitive and interactive user interface.
+The system provides functionalities such as real-time posture analysis, rep counting, feedback on common mistakes, and video playback for detailed performance review, ensuring a comprehensive and user-friendly experience for fitness enthusiasts.

 ## Prerequisites